 In addition to the required topics, J. J. Keller offers additional courses for entry-level drivers: Human Trafficking, CSA, Special Rigs, Basic Business Practices, and driving in Canada.

 Both range and over-the-road instruction are required.
 The proficient completion of the behind-the-wheel training is based solely on the instructor’s professional assessment of each driver-trainee’s performance of the required elements of behind-the-wheel training on the range and on public roads.
 The training must be completed in a vehicle of the same group or type that the driver-trainee intends to use for the CDL skills test.

 In order to provide entry-level driver training, a training provider must apply to be listed on the FMCSA's Training Provider Registry (TPR).
 To be eligible for listing on the TPR, the training provider must follow curriculum, instructor, and facility requirements as outlined by FMCSA.
 Once a driver's training is complete and he or she passes the required assessments, the training provider will need to electronically submit the trainee's certification to the TPR.

 Theory and behind-the-wheel instructors must hold an appropriate class of Commercial Driver's License (including appropriate endorsement(s)) and have at least two years of experience as a driver and/or instructor.
 These individuals must also meet all applicable state qualification requirements for commercial motor vehicle instructors.

-Solutions for Entry-Level Drivers
+Related Solutions for New Drivers